Biliran: Etymology

-During the early Spanish era, what is now called Biliran was known as Isla de Panamao.
-The present name, believed to be adopted sometime between the late 17th century and the early 18th century, was, according to many publications, derived from a native grass called borobiliran which once grew abundantly on the island's plains.
-A contending theory states that the name came from the word bilir, which was defined in an old Visayan dictionary to be the "corner or edge of a boat, vase or anything protruding, like veins, or the furrow made by the plow."
+During the early Spanish era, Biliran Island was called Isla de Panamao.
+The present name, believed to be adopted sometime between the late 17th century and the early 18th century, was, according to many publications, derived from a type grass called borobiliran that grew abundantly on the island's plains.
+However, a contending theory states that the name came from the word bilir, which was defined in an old Visayan dictionary to be the "corner or edge of a boat, vase or anything protruding, like veins, or the furrow made by the plow."
 The dictionary also gives biliran as an alternate spelling for bilir.
-This theory is supported by the fact that Biliran was site of the first large-scale shipyard, built in the 17th century.
-Galleons were built to support the Galleon trade between Manila and Acapulco in Mexico.
+This theory is supported by the fact that Biliran was site of the first large-scale shipyard (astillero), built in the 17th century to service the Manila Galleons.

 History

 Spanish colonial period

-The first town, named Biliran, was founded in 1712 after petitioning for a municipality and parish status.
-During this time, the island was a part of Cebu Province.
-Biliran, together with the islands of Samar and Leyte, were constituted into a separate province in 1735.
+The first town, named Biliran, was founded in 1712 under the jurisdiction of Cebu, after petitioning for a municipality and parish status.
+Biliran island, together with the islands of Samar and Leyte, were constituted into a separate province in 1735.
 Later when Samar and Leyte were split into two provinces in 1768, Biliran became part of Leyte Province as its sub-province.
 The first parish priest, Gaspar Ignacio de Guevara, was assigned in 1765, but its parish status was apparently withdrawn because of Padre Gaspar's apostasy.
 The parish was re-established on February 22, 1782.